SARA (State Authorization Reciprocity Agreements) Process for Resolving Complaints and Conflicts

 b.
 Complaints regarding student grades or student conduct violations are governed entirely by institutional policy and the laws of the SARA Institution’s Home State.

 c.
 If a person bringing a Complaint is not satisfied with the outcome of the institutional process for handling Complaints, the Complaint (except for Complaints about grades or student conduct violations) may be appealed, within two years of the incident about which the Complaint is made, to the SARA Portal Entity in the Home State of the Institution against which the Complaint has been lodged.
-That SARA State Portal Entity shall notify the SARA Portal Entity for the State in which the student is located of receipt of that appealed Complaint.
+That SARA State Portal Entity shall notify the SARA Portal Entity of the state in which the student is located of receipt of that appealed Complaint.
 The resolution of the Complaint by the Institution’s Home State SARA Portal Entity, through its SARA State complaint resolution process, will be final, except for Complaints that fall under the provision “g” below.

 d.
 While the final resolution of the Complaint rests with the SARA Portal Entity in the Home State of the Institution against which the Complaint has been lodged, the SARA State Portal Entity in the complainant’s location State may assist as needed.
 The final disposition of a Complaint resolved by the Home State shall be communicated to the SARA State Portal Entity in the State where the student lived at the time of the incident leading to the Complaint, if known.